gexu13/Facade-Pattern/README.md

 ## 4. When should we use it?
 The facade pattern is particularly useful when dealing with complex systems made up of multiple components.
 By using a facade,  we provide a simple and easy-to-use interface for clients to perform complex tasks without needing to understand the underlying subsystems.

-For instance, in a product ordering system, a facade can be used to expose only the essential features and operations needed for the user to place an order.
+For instance, in a product ordering system, a facade can be used to expose only the essential features and operations needed for the client to place an order.
 This makes the system more intuitive, less error-prone, and easier to maintain over time.

 In addition, facade patter is also a powerful approach to do software project management.
 By using a facade, developers would have a communication interface, which reduces the coupling of between components, enables greater flexibility and the ability to adapt to changing requirements.
 ## 5. Our implementation